isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 While it might feel like an unnecessarily annoying break in conventional syntax,
-there are mightily-good theoretical reasons for it, addressed soon.
-Given this
+there are mightily-good theoretical reasons for it, addressed in @sec:currying.
-new lens on the syntax of function calls, it's informative to look back at our
+Given this new lens on the syntax of function calls, it's informative to look
-definition of `def:not`; recall:
+back at our definition of `def:not`; recall:

 ```agda
   not⅋⅋⅋⅋ : Bool → Bool